 “Non-Defaulting Party” is defined in Section 6.1.

+[“Option” means a Transaction identified as a “Bandwidth Option” in the related Confirmation.]

+[“Option Buyer” means the Party identified as the “Option Buyer” in the related Option Confirmation.]

+[“Option Seller” means the Party identified as the “Option Seller” in the related Option Confirmation.]

-“Payment Date” means, with respect to a Transaction, the 25th Day of any calendar month or if such Day is not a Business Day, the next following Business Day, unless such next following Business Day falls in the next calendar month, in which event “Payment Date” shall mean the immediately preceding Business Day.
+“Payment Date” means the 25th Day of any calendar month or if such Day is not a Business Day, the next following Business Day, unless such next following Business Day falls in the next calendar month, in which event “Payment Date” shall mean the immediately preceding Business Day.

 “Performance Assurance” means credit support in the form of cash, Letters of Credit, or such other form as may be reasonably acceptable to Seller.